MAGGIE THE CALATHEA TRIOSTAR

 - She is suffering from cold stress.
 Check to see if she is near any open windows or drafts that could be causing her discomfort.

-Drooping leaves - Maggie prefers moist soil.
+Drooping leaves - The Calathea triostar prefers moist soil.
 If her soil dries out too much then her leaves will start to droop.
 Check her soil and only water if the first few inches of soil is dry.
 It’s worth noting that Calathea’s leaves move with the light.
 The leaves appear droopy during the day and will move upwards in the evening.

 Yellow leaves - Yellow leaves often indicate that Maggie has had too much water although the occasional lower yellow leaf is normal especially in winter.